Ask Advice: What to look for in a web hosting company?

 So, consider jaguarpc.net, asmallorange.com and hostgator.com as alternatives.
 If your host doesn’t offer SSH, Cpanel and Fantastico as standard, you may run into problems/increased work later.
 I wouldn’t bother with a host without these, now.

-You can install _and update_ Wordpress with a few button presses using Fanstatico.
+You can install _and update_ WordPress with a few button presses using Fanstatico.

 First of all you shouldn’t trust web hosting review sites.
 Not only they are filled with affiliate links and fake advertisements, but most importantly most of them are owned or have very close relations with web hosting firms.
-Through their “reviews� try to manipulate their visitors by promoting specific companies and at the time share fake info about antagonistic web hosting agencies.
+Through their “reviewsâ€? try to manipulate their visitors by promoting specific companies and at the time share fake info about antagonistic web hosting agencies.
 You should trust independent reviews by experienced webmasters, forum posts, uptime and money back guarantees, and finally the price/quality ratio.
-Personally I have managed to start a small website which is related to web hosting industry and all the aspects which are involved in web hosting services.
-Don’t search for the cheapest web hosting provider, seek reliability, positive experiences and at some degree trust your instinct.
+Personally I have managed to start a small website which is related to web hosting industry and all… Read more »

 Have you considered hosting your videos at a third party like YouTube or other similar providers?
 That way you don’t have to pay for disk space or bandwidth (which video is pretty bad with) and don’t have to worry about whether your web server is up to the task either.
 You’ll still be able to embed them into your site etc. Just a thought…